-Regional Coordinator Peter Phippen has 35 years of experience in working with federal, state, and local officials and NGO’s on watershed and coastal planning and assessment activities.
+Regional Coordinator Peter Phippen has over 40 years of experience in working with federal, state, and local officials and NGO’s on watershed and coastal planning and assessment activities.
 He convenes the nonprofit Eight Towns and the Great Marsh, which serves as the Local Governance Committee, to help identify priorities for the region, which currently include:

 - Assessing and responding to sea level rise impacts on marshes.